Born: July 09, 1992

 In 2006, Douglas made his feature film debut in Hungers of the Kahri.
 This was followed by From Time to Time in 2009, in which he starred alongside Timothy Spall and Maggie Smith.
 In 2010, he played British singer Boy George in the biographical TV movie Worried About the Boy.
 That year, he also starred in all eight episodes of the Starz television miniseries The Pillars of the Earth, which featured an ensemble cast including Ian McShane, Eddie Redmayne, Hayley Atwell and Donald Sutherland.
 In 2011, Douglas starred as the lead character Pip in BBC’s mini-series adaptation of Charles Dickens’ classic novel Great Expectations.

 Douglas would be introduced to American audiences in 2012’s LOL, a remake of the French comedy Lola.
 He played the male lead alongside Miley Cyrus.
 He was then cast as Romeo in Carlo Carlei’s 2013 adaptation of Shakespeare’s play Romeo and Juliet.
 It is the first traditional (not set in modern times) adaptation of the romantic tragedy since Franco Zeffirelli’s critically acclaimed 1968 adaptation.
-Booth also plays a role in Darren Aronofsky’s 2014 epic Noah, as the son of the Biblical figure, played by Russell Crowe, and features in the Wachowski Brothers’ Jupiter Ascending, starring Channing Tatum and Mila Kunis.
+Booth also played a role in Darren Aronofsky’s 2014 epic Noah (2014), as the son of the Biblical figure, played by Russell Crowe, and starred in the Wachowski Brothers’ Jupiter Ascending (2015), starring Channing Tatum and Mila Kunis.
+His most recent roles include the Vincent Van Gogh film Loving Vincent (2017) and thriller The Limehouse Golem (2017).